raspberrypilearning/hair-today/en/step_4.md

 ![Wiggly line](images/wiggly.png)

 + To make your magic wand select more of the green background, you can change the **tolerance**.
 A low tolerance means that the wand will only select areas of colour that are very similar to the colour you clicked on.
 The higher the tolerance, the less strict the wand is.
+Tolerance ranges from 0 to 255.

 ![Tolerance](images/tolerance.png)

 + Remove as much of the background and the skin as you can, taking care not to delete any of the hair.
 You will be left with some annoying extra bits hanging around.

 ![Extra bits](images/extra-bits.png)

++ Press <kbd>Ctrl + D</kbd> to deselect any areas that might still be selected by the magic wand.
+You want nothing to be selected, so you should see no wiggly lines anywhere on the image.

 + Select the eraser tool and carefully remove any leftover areas.
 You can change the size and shape of your eraser by clicking on the **Brush** to make it easier to remove the small bits.